Mjz86/c_colon/mcc.md

-- inheritance graph order: the ordering on a class object and all its sub-objects obtained by a depth-first traversal of its inheritance graph, from the most-derived class object to base objects, where:
+- idea of the inheritance graph order: when making the `castation-table` in the compiler we need to generate it via a graph treversal, to make it as if we did that treversal at runtime. the ordering on a class object and all its sub-objects obtained by a depth-first traversal of its inheritance graph, from the most-derived class object to base objects, where:

     - no node is visited more than once. (so, a virtual base sub-object, and all of its base sub-objects, will be visited only once.)

     - the sub-objects of a node are visited in the order in which they were declared. (so, given class a : public b, public c, a is walked first, then b and its sub-objects, and then c and its sub-objects.)

-    - note that the traversal may be preorder or postorder. unless otherwise specified, preorder (derived classes before their bases) is intended.
+    - note that the traversal may be pre order or post order. unless otherwise specified, preorder (derived classes before their bases) is intended.

-- instantiation-dependent: an expression is instantiation-dependent if it is type-dependent or value-dependent, or it has a subexpression that is type-dependent or value-dependent. for example, if p is a type-dependent identifier, the expression sizeof(sizeof(p)) is neither type-dependent, nor value-dependent, but it is instantiation-dependent (and could turn out to be invalid if after substitution of template arguments p turns out to have an incomplete type). similarly, a type expressed in source code is instantiation-dependent if the source form includes an instantiation-dependent expression. for example, the type form double[sizeof(sizeof(p))] (with p a type dependent identifier) is instantiation-dependent.
+- instantiation-dependent: an expression is instantiation-dependent if it is type-dependent or value-dependent, or it has a subexpression that is type-dependent or value-dependent. for example, if p is a type-dependent identifier, the expression `sizeof(sizeof(p))` is neither type-dependent, nor value-dependent, but it is instantiation-dependent (and could turn out to be invalid if after substitution of template arguments p turns out to have an incomplete type). similarly, a type expressed in source code is instantiation-dependent if the source form includes an instantiation-dependent expression. for example, the type form `double[sizeof(sizeof(p))]` (with p a type dependent identifier) is instantiation-dependent.